ZuInnoTe/spark-hadoopcryptoledger-ds/README.md

 # Develop
 The following sections describe some example code.
 ## Scala
- This example loads Bitcoin Blockhain data from the folder "/home/user/bitcoin/input" using the BitcoinBlock representation (format).
+ This example loads Bitcoin Blockchain data from the folder "/home/user/bitcoin/input" using the BitcoinBlock representation (format).
  ```
 val sqlContext = new SQLContext(sc)
 val df = sqlContext.read